 Tips

-You can use the Prismo to brew regular strength coffee.
+You can use the Prismo to brew regular-strength coffee.
 Just use a normal grind size.
-You’ll save money on paper filters and you’ll have a rich full-immersion coffee without needing to brew inverted.
+You’ll save money on paper filters and have rich, full-immersion coffee without needing to brew inverted.

 The Prismo makes a tighter connection than the standard filter.
 As a result, it is a little harder to lock into place and much harder to take off.
-My advice here is to remove the filter just after brewing while it is still warm.
+I advise removing the filter just after brewing while it is still warm.
 If it cools, it can take tremendous effort to come off.

 One idea to help you grip the Prismo better is to cut a custom-sized piece of non-adhesive shelf liner, such as the one by Duck Brand.